 Think 'outside the car'.
 Ski equipment can be carried in a ski rack, or better still, a lockable ski box fitted to the roof of the car.
 A typical rack will take up to four pairs of skis, and some can take up to six pairs, plus poles and several pairs of boots, leaving much more space inside the car for luggage and passengers.
 Roof boxes are also a great option for carrying extra equipment.

 When driving from the UK to a ski resort you’ll have to pay road tolls, so make sure you have Euros and if you're travelling in Switzerland, Swiss Francs.
 Toll booths are always on the left-hand side of the car, so if you’re driving a British car and you don’t have a passenger, bear this in mind!

 For France, sign up for a Télépéage electronic device which is read as you pass through the toll, ensuring rapid passage through the tolls.
-Visit www.saneftolling.co.uk – Ski Club members can get one without having to pay the administration fee.
+Visit www.saneftolling.co.uk – Ski Club members can get one without having to pay the 12 Euro administration fee - discount.

 There are some great websites that can price up how much the tolls will cost you through France – visit www.autoroutes.fr

 Tolls are also charged in Switzerland and Austria for driving on their autobahns.
 You can buy display stickers at the borders and in nearby service stations.
 In Italy tolls are payable at booths before or after the Autostrada so keep hold of your ticket.